Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Results and Discussions

-It is worth revisiting the discussion in Sect.\ \ref{godsaveme}.
-Except from reducing the model size, which is in fact hopefully clear now the need for such larger models, the other techniques to control overfitting also apply to the motor model.
-As shown in Fig.\ \ref{motor_models_reg}, both L1 and L2 regularisations (strength $1e-4$) reduce the overfitting behaviour of the SiLU, at the expense of representation of training points.
-The MAE increase by more than a factor of 6 in these cases and the performance does not improve over the LELU ($\beta = 0.4$).
+Figure \ref{motor_models_reg} shows slices with L2 (strength $1e-4$) regularisation to reduce the overfitting tendency of ReLU and SiLU.
+As corroborated by the results in Fig.\ \ref{motor_scatter_losses}, the diffusion loss indicates a reduction in overfitting at the expense of an increase in the training MAE by more than a factor of 6.
+The performance does not improve over the LELU ($\beta = 0.4$) and ReLU still keeps its ``kinky'' piecewise-linear predictions.

 Another strategy is to implement a change of variables, for instance a power correction $\tilde y = y^{0.1}$, to reduce the large differences in the max and min values.
 A model trained on this function learns faster and easier, however the resulting errors when brought back to the original scale are also very large, which defeats the purpose.
 As already observed with the canonical problems, the LELU seems to provide adequate results without those drawbacks and extra steps.